jfjohnson/terraform-module-template/FORKING_PUBLIC_MODULES.md

 * It is important to consume open source modules that are actively maintained by the community.
 Using the pulse insights in GitHub over the past month is a good view into the recent activity on a module
 ### Usage
 * A module that is widely used, is more likely to have

+# How to fork a public repo
+* Send an email to git-admins@ipipeline.com requesting that they fork a specific public repository into the iPipeline GitHub account.
+* Name of the repo should be the same as the public repo.
+* List of GitHub Member usernames who should be granted the [Admin role](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) in the repo.